microsoft/wpa/.github/playbook_intro.md

-# Employee Experience Analysis Map
+# wpa R Playbook

-This page offers a 'map' for the Workplace Analytics analyst - a guide to what analyses or functions could be useful when exploring a particular area of Workplace Analytics.
+This page offers a **playbook for the Workplace Analytics analyst**: a guide to what analyses or functions could be useful when exploring a particular area of Workplace Analytics.
 This map is divided into the following sections.

 - [Ways of Working](#ways-of-working)
 - [Employee Wellbeing](#employee-wellbeing)